 Take a Proactive Stance toward Your Offense

-Let your attorney be your defense in court.
-Many attorneys will recommend you receive an alcohol and/or drug assessment as soon as possible, even before your first or second appearance in court.
+Many attorneys will recommend you take a proactive approach and get an alcohol and/or drug assessment as soon as possible, even before your first or second appearance in court.
+This can demonstrate you are serious and taking responsibility in the court's eyes.

 An alcohol and/or drug assessment can work in your favor.
 For example, if your assessment finds you have no alcohol or drug use disorder, it often helps the judge see you as a responsible citizen who presents a lower risk.
-Thus, it can help mitigate DUI charges.
+Thus, it can help mitigate the specifics of the DUI charges, a plea bargain, or the final sentence.

 Ready to Get Started?
 Get My Assessment.